-Even when the economy is doing well, there are not enough jobs for all who want to work (see Figure 1).
-As of January 2018, 14 million U.S. adults are unemployed, including:
+Even when official unemployment is low, there are not enough jobs for all who want to work (see Figure 1).
+As of October 2018, 12.2 million U.S. adults are unemployed, including:

-- Nearly 7 million officially unemployed (including 1.4 million long-term unemployed), and - Nearly 7 million not included in the official unemployment rate (including 1.7 million discouraged workers or workers facing barriers to employment that make them marginally attached to labor market, and 5 million part-time workers for economic reasons who prefer full-time work).
+- Nearly 6.1 million officially unemployed (including 2.3 million unemployed for 15 weeks or longer), and - Nearly 6.1 million not included in the official unemployment rate (including 1.5 million who are marginally attached to the labor market, and 4.6 million part-time workers who prefer full-time work for economic reasons).